Spider-Woman (Gwen Stacy): Publication history

+Creation

 Cover of Spider-Gwen #0 (November 2015) depicting her first appearance design.
 Art by Robbi Rodriguez.

 In the primary continuity of the comic books constituting the Marvel Universe, college-student Gwen Stacy was the girlfriend of Peter Parker, whom she was unaware was Spider-Man.
 This primary version of Gwen Stacy was killed in The Amazing Spider-Man #121 (June 1973).
 The concept of an alternate-universe, spider-powered Gwen Stacy was first conceptualized by longtime Spider-Man writer Dan Slott for the "Spider-Verse" story arc.
 Slott had suggested "Gwen Stacy as a Spider-Woman" to Spider-Man editor Nick Lowe, who then approached Jason Latour to write a series based on that character.
 Latour was concerned about restoring Gwen Stacy to life in even an alternate-universe form, given the canonical consequences of her death more than 40 years earlier, but eventually conceded, and approached Robbi Rodriguez to design the character.
 Latour prompted Rodriguez to keep her mysterious and to avoid anything that would prematurely reveal her identity, saying that she "should feel like anyone could be under that mask."
+The colors of her costume were chosen to homage the colors of the Charlotte Hornets as a nod to Latour's hometown.
 Slott previously had envisioned a costume based on her clothing in the two-part death story, "The Night Gwen Stacy Died" (1973), except red and blue with web patterns and a half mask.
 She would also have had a trench coat that would have been red with webs.
 Slott ultimately approved of Rodriquez' design.
 The character debuted in Edge of Spider-Verse #2 on September 17, 2014 and is commonly referred to as Spider-Gwen.

+Latour's inspiration for creating the character came when he realized that he was not familiar with Gwen Stacy outside of being a "fridged" character who was killed for the sake of the hero as a plot progression.
+Latour also felt he grew up in times when white males were dominant in superhero comics, and saw Gwen Stacy as a potential hero to represent women in a better way, "The fact that it's a woman does change the meaning and subtext of everything that's going on.
+As a creator, that's really enjoyable and it opens up the story to go in a lot of directions it wouldn't have gone before."